Athanaseus/aimfast/doc/intro.rst

     $ aimfast --compare-models model1.lsm.html model2.lsm.html -tol 5

 where -tol is the tolerance to cross-match sources in arcsec.
-Moreover, -as flag can be used to compare all source irrespective of shape (otherwise only point-like sources with maj<2" are used).
+Moreover, -as flag can be used to compare all sources irrespective of shape (otherwise only point-like sources with maj<2" are used).
 Access to (sumss, nvss,) online catalogs is also provided, to allow comparison of local catalogs to remote catalogs.
-Also, a Fits file can be specified to run a source finder and then perform the comparison.
+Also, a FITS file can be specified to run a source finder and then perform the comparison.

 .. code-block:: bash

     $ aimfast --compare-online model1.lsm.html --online-catalog nvss -tol 5

-In the case where fits images are compared, aimfast can pre-install source finder of choice (pybdsf, aegean,) to generate a catalogs which are in turn compared:
+In the case where fits images are compared, aimfast can run a source finder of choice (pybdsf, aegean,) to generate catalogs that are then converted to Tigger ``.lsm.html`` files and compared:

 .. code-block:: bash

-    $ aimfast --compare-images image1.fits image1.fits --source-finder pybdsf -tol 5
+    $ aimfast --compare-images image1.fits image2.fits --source-finder pybdsf -tol 5

 After the first run attempt one of the outputs is source_finder.yml file, which provide all the possible parameters of the source finders.
 Otherwise this file can be generated and edited prior to the comparison: